 VM-20 Section 9.F.8.d Procedure for Setting Prescribed Gross Asset Spreads……:

 Interest rate swap spreads over Treasuries shall be prescribed by the NAIC for use throughout the cash-flow model wherever appropriate for transactions and operations including, but not limited to, purchase, sale, settlement, cash flows of derivative positions and reset of floating rate investments.
 A current and long-term swap spread curve shall be prescribed for year one and years four and after, respectively, with yearly grading in between.
-The three month and six month points on the swap spread curves shall be the market observable values for these tenors.
-Currently, this shall be the corresponding London Interbank Offered Rate (LIBOR)
+In order to accommodate a banking industry decision to replace London Interbank Offered Rate (LIBOR) with Secured Overnight Financing Rate (SOFR), and given that the banking industry is implementing this transition during 2021 – 2023, the NAIC’s procedure to calculate swap spreads is distinct for each of the following three time periods:

+For valuation dates and interim month-end dates on or before December 2021, the current prescribed curve shall be the LIBOR swap curve (for which 3-month and 6-month points represent spreads over Treasuries for 3-month and 6-month LIBOR), and the long term swap spread curve shall be calculated based on 15-year moving averages.

+For valuation dates and interim month-end dates during 2022, given that this year will be a transition year because the Life Actuarial (A) Task Force in early 2022 will have declared 3-month and 6-month SOFR swap rates as the replacements for 3-month and 6-month LIBOR for VM-20 benchmark swap spreads,

+Current and long-term LIBOR swap spreads will continue to be prescribed and published to the extent the data is still available, and

+Current and long term SOFR swap spreads will be prescribed and published, as described for a month-end date after 2022, once the data becomes available.

+For valuation dates and interim month-end dates after 2022, the current prescribed curve shall be the SOFR swap curve (for which 3-month and 6-month points represent spreads over Treasuries for the 3-month and 6-month SOFR swap rate, defined herein as the fixed rate one party pays at the end of three months or six months in exchange for receiving at such time 3-month or 6-month SOFR calculated on a compounded in arrears basis).
+Long term SOFR swap curve spreads, given that the SOFR swap market did not emerge before late 2021 and that SOFR is a new index for which there is no official data before April 2, 2018, shall be calculated based on 15 year moving averages of prescribed estimates of historical current SOFR swap spreads.

+VM-20 Appendix 2.F Current Benchmark Swap Spreads:

+Extract data from Bank of America and JP Morgan:

-spreads over Treasuries.
-When the NAIC determines LIBOR is no longer effective, the NAIC shall recommend a replacement to the Life Actuarial (A) Task Force which shall be effective upon adoption by the Task Force.
-For tenors of one-year to thirty-years, extract swap spread data determined as of the last business day of the month by maturity.
+For a month-end date on or before December 2021, for tenors of one-year to thirty-years, extract LIBOR swap spread data determined as of the last business day of the month by maturity.
 For Bank of America data, convert the swap rate for each maturity to a swap spread by subtracting the corresponding maturity Treasury yield from the swap rate.
 For JP Morgan, the swap spread is provided for each maturity.